RU09342/lab-2-blinking-leds-Veronicaw1013/Button Blink/README.md

 PM5CTL0 &= ~LOCKLPM5;

 The LEDs were configured as outputs depending on the pin numbers for each of the boards.
 The different cases for each board can be seen in the next section.
-Two integers "i" and "j" were created in order to use for counting.

- int i =0;

- int j=0;
+The button was also set as an input.
+The different cases for each board can also be seen in the next section.

 An infinite loop was also created so the code within the loop will run forever.

 while(1){}

-Inside the loop is where the two LEDs are toggled so they can blink on the boards.
-The various cases for each board can be seen in the next section.
-Both "i" and "j" are incremented first within the loop.
-If i > 30000, then "i" is reset and one of the LEDs is toggled.
-If j >10000, then "j" is reset and the other LED is toggled.
-Different values other than 30000 and 10000 could be used in order to get different blink speeds.

-i ++;

-j++;

-if(i>30000)

-{i=0;P1OUT^=BIT6;}

-if(j>10000)

-{j=0;P1OUT^=BIT0;}

 ## Specific Code for Each Board
 ### MSP430G2553 where pins 1.6 and 1.0 are LEDs-